danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 ```

 This means that in SwiftUI, you only have to use a ``RichTextEditor`` and a ``RichTextContext``, although all the functionality that is used is also available to you if you want to dig deeper.

+## Additional functionality

+Other than these views, RichTextKit has a bunch of additional functionality to native types, to simplify working with rich text attrbutes, styles, fonts, text alignments, image attachments etc. It uses extensions and protocols to unify native and library types and has pickers, menus, toolbars etc. to help you build a great rich text editor.